Frequently Asked Questions

 15. Who do I call for product support for Multipure products?

 You can always call Water2Drink for assistance at 855-398-6726 (Toll Free) whenever you need it.
 However, for product support and replacement parts, you should call Multipure Customer Service directly at 800-622-9206.
 A Multipure Customer Service Representative will discuss your concerns with you and make certain that you receive the assistance you require.
-If you choose to purchase your Multipure Drinking Water System from Water2Drink, you always will be regarded by Multipure as one of their valued customers and they are pleased to assist you.

 16. In the event of an emergency, such as an interruption to my home’s water supply, how can I use a Multipure water filter?